james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 (how-to-python-package)=
 # How to distribute charm libraries

-This guide details when and how you should create your charm libraries as Python packages (as opposed to {doc}`charmcraft-style charm libs <charmcraft:reference/commands/fetch-libs>`).
+This guide details when and how you should create your charm libraries as Python packages, instead of {doc}`Charmcraft-style charm libs <charmcraft:reference/commands/fetch-libs>`.

 (when-to-python-package)=